agn453/UNZIP-CPM-Z80/README.md

 ```

 Other Zilog Z80 assemblers/linkers can also be used (e.g. SLR Z80ASM/SLRNK
-or even Microsoft M80/L80) - however, various other linkers may create
+or even Microsoft M80/L80) - however, they may create
 a .COM file with data segment storage included.

-There are other follow-up UNZIP programs for CP/M that use the same
+Also note - there are other UNZIP programs for CP/M that use the same
-unpacking code - all derived from the Version 1.2 source-code.
+unpacking code derived from the Version 1.2 source-code.
 They
 are _not fixed_.
-Specific examples are the Simeon Cran version called
+Specific examples are Simeon Cran's version called
-UNZIPZ and UNZIP18 that have further minor Z-System (ZCPR 3.x or higher)
+UNZIPZ and UNZIP18 that has further minor Z-System (ZCPR 3.x or higher)
 enhancements.

 --